 Caitlin O'Loughlin is a fifth year year student in the ASSIST Lab.
 She received her B.A. in Psychology from the University of Notre Dame and completed a post-baccalaureate research fellowship at Drexel University’s Center City Clinic for Behavioral Medicine before returning to Notre Dame and completing her M.A. in Clinical Psychology.
 Her research interests broadly focus on cognitive and interpersonal factors associated with suicidality and other risky behaviors.
 In her free time, Caitlin enjoys spending time with her family (particularly her puppy) and being outside.

-Yeonsoo Park is a first year student in the ASSIST Lab.
+Yeonsoo Park is a fifth year student in the ASSIST Lab.
 He graduated from New York University with a BA in Psychology and earned a MA in Counseling & Clinical Psychology from Sogang University in Seoul, Korea.
 Yeonsoo’s research interest is in the broad range of self-injurious behaviors (i.e., non-suicidal self-injury, suicide) with a focus on identifying their risk factors.
 More specifically, he is interested in how emotion and cognition interact to increase one’s risk, and how intrapersonal and cultural factors influence their manifestation.
 During his free time, Yeonsoo enjoys spending quality time with friends, playing sports, and listening to music.